A topic from the subject of Spectroscopy in Chemistry.

 Significance:

 Infrared spectroscopy is a powerful tool for identifying organic compounds.
-It is a relatively simple technique to perform and can provide a wealth of information about the structure of a compound.
-Infrared spectroscopy is used in a variety of applications, including:
+It is relatively simple to perform and provides valuable information about the structure of a compound.
+Infrared spectroscopy is used in various applications, including:

 • Identification of unknown organic compounds